Do you think your website is secure? Maybe Formjacking shows you that it is not that much.

 But basically, there is the main one behind its popularity: ease.

-For hackers, getting the most valuable information out of their victims within one single method, that often goes unnoticed, it’s like a golden treasure.
+For hackers, getting the most valuable information out of their victims within one single method, which often goes unnoticed, it’s like a golden treasure.

 An illegal/unethical one, for sure.